chenxingqiang/secret-learn/doc/developers/performance.rst

 for interactively exploring the relevant part for the code.

-Suppose we want to profile the Non Negative Matrix Factorization module of jax-sklearn.
+Suppose we want to profile the Non Negative Matrix Factorization module of secret-learn.
 Let us setup a new IPython session and load the digits dataset and as in the :ref:`sphx_glr_auto_examples_classification_plot_digits_classification.py` example::

   In [1]: from xlearn.decomposition import NMF